-- Challenge: English Language Learners show higher rates of absences than the school population as a whole. - Support: - Provide student/parent a translator to be able to communicate with office staff. - o Provide students a peer mentor to assist with understanding teacher instructions. - Students and teachers will utilize Google translate whenever necessary. - o Teachers will establish regular communications with parents using bilingual school staff, if necessary. - o WIDA scores are shared and reviewed by the teachers to assist with lesson planning and accommodating student needs.
+- Challenge: English Language Learners show higher rates of absences than the school population. - Support: - The EL Division provides professional development on staff development days. - All teachers are TEOSL-endorsed. - Provide students/parents with a translator to communicate with office staff. - $\circ \quad \text{Provide students with a peer mentor to assist with understanding teacher instructions}.$ - o Students and teachers will utilize Google Translate whenever necessary. - o Teachers will establish regular communications with parents using bilingual school staff, if necessary. - o The teachers share and review WIDA scores to assist with lesson planning and accommodate student needs.